aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ---

 ## ❓ The Problem

+- Users often don't know how to find their IP or Serial Number, leading to long "triage" times.

 In 1st-level support, valuable time is often lost guiding users through manual steps to find critical information like:
 - IPv4 Addresses
 - Hardware Serial Numbers (for warranty/asset tracking)